 If an Image Preview is not available (e.g. a new image gallery was just uploaded, but the small versions of the images were not fully generated yet), the existing static image will be used on mouseover.
 In other words, your site will function normally, as it does today.

 Yes.
-Hola Image Preview works on any mobile web browser.
-Since there is no mouseover event in mobile, Hola Image Previews become activated when the thumbnail reaches the middle part of the screen, and stop when the thumbnail is scrolled away from the middle.
+Spark Image Preview works on any mobile web browser.
+Since there is no mouseover event in mobile, Spark Image Previews become activated when the thumbnail reaches the middle part of the screen, and stop when the thumbnail is scrolled away from the middle.

-If you enable the 'Position Memory' feature, Hola Spark will keep track
+If you enable the 'Position Memory' feature, Spark will keep track

 of each video's last position so that when the user returns to the same